Protecting Financial Institutions Through Sound Cyber Security

 The Gramm-Leach-Bliley Act (GLBA) — a portion of the Financial Modernization Act of 1999 — and other regulations require financial institutions to implement a comprehensive cyber security program.
 To meet this requirement, Delta Risk can help you develop or refine your program.
 We can review your current program maturity, outline its strengths, and deliver a comprehensive analysis, including a detailed action plan to rectify weaknesses and tackle your most crucial needs.

-We tailor our assessments to provide an objective evaluation of your information security program against the requirements of the GLBA and other regulations.
+We tailor our assessments to provide an objective evaluation of your financial services security program against the requirements of the GLBA and other regulations.
 We can also advise your organization on the best options for addressing deficits either in compliance or overall security.

 Finally, a comprehensive cyber security program must address the people involved.
-That is why Delta Risk offers a host of cyber security training and awareness courses.
-Employing these training and education services can help an organization meet various regulatory requirements, including those under the GLBA.
+That is why Delta Risk offers services to help spot and prevent insider threats.

-Delta Risk’s managed security services allow your organization to supplement its existing security infrastructure in a way that won’t break the bank.
-Our services are custom-tailored to meet your specific needs.
+Delta Risk’s SOC-as-a-Service solution allows your organization to supplement its existing security infrastructure quickly and cost-effectively.
+Our managed services are tailored to meet your specific needs.

-If you suspect your systems have already been compromised, Delta Risk maintains a full complement of services to help financial companies respond to a breach event.
-Delta Risk can hunt for active network threats, coach financial companies through post-breach response best practices, and provide a response team with the resources to actively engage intruders.
+If you suspect your systems have already been compromised, Delta Risk maintains a full complement of financial services security consulting services to help you respond to a breach or other security event.
+Delta Risk can hunt for active network threats, coach you through post-breach response best practices, and provide a response team with the resources to actively engage intruders.

 These preemptive planning services include: